Udaan (1989 TV series)

-When the serial ran in the late 80s and early 90s, there were several suggestions by the public and the media that all police officers including IPS officers could benefit from viewing this serial and learning from it.
-The other point to be noted is that at the time this serial aired, it was not commonplace for women to seek to join the elite government services in India such as the IAS (Indian Administrative Service), IPS (Indian Police Service) or the IFS (Indian Foreign Service).
-But this has since changed.
-As of 2010, the number of women joining the elite Indian government services, especially the IAS, has increased drastically compared to the 1980s and the 1990s.
-The entire "Udaan" TV series (30 episodes) have now been released in India in DVD/VCD format by Reliance (as of 2011), and are available to be purchased by the public.
+Incidentally, Kavita Chaudhary is Kanchan Chaudhary's younger sister in real life.

 Plot

 It was a story of a girl named Kalyani Singh who joined the police force and with her hard work and sheer determination.
 Kalyani's father played by Vikram Gokhale loses all his land after it is forcibly taken away from him.
 Also Kalyani feels neglected when all attention is showered on a boy born in their family who is considered to be the male heir of the family.
 Kalyani's father tells her she is no less than anybody and should make it her mission to take the flight (Udaan) to a respectable position in the society.
 She vows to become a police officer and bring back respect to her family.